Updated 7th September 2023

 Project managers often use the terms risk management and issue management interchangeably.
 In many industries, buzzwords and talk are a big part of project management where investors and directors are looking for answers and updates at each stage.
-However, this can lead to any novice project manager or project manager apprentice not knowing the difference between these interchangeable terms when they are learning from a project manager who confuse the two.
+However, this can lead to a novice project manager or project manager apprentice not knowing the difference between these interchangeable terms when they are learning from a project manager who confuses the two.

 Risks and issues are different concepts and need to be handled in completely different ways.
 Both concepts need monitoring and an efficient project manager should have strategies in place to manage the risks and issues and also to adapt to changing situations.

 But before you can put any strategies in place, it is vital that you understand the difference between a risk and an issue and the different approaches needed in the management of both.

 Considering risks at the start of any project is an essential part of planning and strategizing.
 A risk is something which has the potential to occur or to go wrong.
 It is vital that risks are considered at the beginning of any project so that all parties are aware of things that could affect the success or the outcome of the project.
 Risks may be conjecture or the anticipation of things happening, they may be likely to happen or very unlikely but even if there is the smallest possibility of it affecting the project then it is considered a risk.

 An issue is defined as an event which has happened and is having an impact on your project.
 It is a project manager’s responsibility to respond to events and ensure that their impact on the success of the project is minimised.
 Issues require immediate attention and action in real-time and may be a result of risks you identified at the start of the project or they may have come from an unseen area.
 Either way, issues often present themselves in most projects and any effective leader should be able to deal with them efficiently using their experience and project management skills.